gettek/terraform-azurerm-policy-as-code/modules/set_assignment/README.md

   ]

   non_compliance_messages = {
-    null                      = "The Default non-compliance message for all member definitions" "AutoEnrollSubscriptions" = "The non-compliance message for the auto_enroll_subscriptions definition" }
+    null                    = "The Default non-compliance message for all member definitions" AutoEnrollSubscriptions = "The non-compliance message for the auto_enroll_subscriptions definition" }
 }
 ```